-The professionals at Children’s Hospital’s Developmental Behavioral Center have chosen to work with children whose struggles at home and in school offer challenges.
-They provide diagnostic information and treatment that is based on years of experience and knowledge of child and adolescent behavior.
+The professionals at East Tennessee Children's Hospital Developmental Behavioral Center have chosen to work with children whose struggles at home and in school offer challenges.
+They provide diagnostic information and treatments that are based on years of experience and knowledge of child and adolescent behavior.

 Meet Our Providers